SynthstromAudible/DelugeFirmware/docs/community_features.md

     - Note: the other command for octave transposition, that is, hold and turn `▼︎▲︎`, keeps working in the same way, by nudging notes by one octave, regardless of the clip scale mode.

+#### 4.3.8 - Advanced Arpeggiator

+- ([#1198]) Added new features to the arpeggiator (Note: currently available only for Synth clips, but expected to be extended to Midi clips and Kit rows in the future).
+The new features include:
+    - Splitted the old `Mode` setting into separate settings `Mode` (Off or Arpeggiator) `Octave Mode` (Up, Down, Up&Down, Alternate or Random) and `Note Mode` (Up, Down, Up&Down, AsPlayed or Random) settings, so you can setup individually how octaves are walked and how notes are walked in the sequence.
+    - The `Mode` pad shortcut is now an `Arp preset` shortcut, which will update the new 3 settings at once:
+        - `Off` will disable arpeggiator.
+        - `Up` will setup mode to `Arpeggiator`, Octave Mode to `Up` and Note Mode to `Up`.
+        - `Down` will setup mode to `Arpeggiator`, Octave Mode to `Down` and Note Mode to `Down`.
+        - `Both` will setup mode to `Arpeggiator`, Octave Mode to `Alternate` and Note Mode to `Up`.
+        - `Random` will setup mode to `Arpeggiator`, Octave Mode to `Random` and Note Mode to `Random`.
+        - `Custom` will setup mode to `Arpeggiator`, and enter a submenu to edit Octave Mode and Note Mode.
+    - Mode (MODE):
+        - `Off` disables the arpeggiator.
+        - `Arpeggiator` (ARP) enables the arpeggiator.
+    - Octave Modes (OMOD):
+        - `Up` (UP) will walk the octaves up.
+        - `Down` (DOWN) will walk the octaves down.
+        - `Up & Down` (UPDN) will walk the octaves up and down, repeating the highest and lowest octaves.
+        - `Alternate` (ALT)  will walk the octaves up, and then down reversing the Notes pattern (without repeating notes).
+Tip: Octave Mode set to Alternate and Note Mode set to Up is equivalent to the old `Both` mode.
+        - `Random` (RAND) will choose a random octave every time the Notes pattern has played.
+          Tip: Set also Note Mode to Random to have the equivalent to the old `Random` mode.
+    - Note Modes (NMOD):
+        - `Up` (UP) will walk the notes up.
+        - `Down` (DOWN) will walk the notes down.
+Tip: this mode also works in conjunction with Octave Mode Alternate, which will walk all the notes and octaves all the way down, and then up reversing it.
+        - `Up & Down` (UPDN) will walk the notes up and down, repeating the highest and lowest notes.
+        - `As played` (PLAY) will walk the notes in the same order that they were played.
+Tip: this mode also works in conjunction with Octave Mode Alternate, which will walk all the notes and octaves all the way up (with notes as played), and then down reversing the order of played notes.
+        - `Random` (RAND) will choose a random note each time.
+If the Octave Mode is set to something different than Random, then the pattern will play, in the same octave, the same number of random notes as notes are in the held chord and then move to a different scale based on the Octave Mode.
+          Tip: Set also Octave Mode to Random to have the equivalent to the old `Random` mode.
+    - `Sequence Length` (LENG) (unpatchet parameter, assignable to golden knobs):
+        - If set to zero, the arpeggiator pattern will play fully.
+        - If set to a value higher than zero, the pattern will play up to the set number of notes, and then reset itself to start from the beginning.
+    - Ratcheting: There are two new parameters (unpatched, assignable to golden knobs), to control how notes are ratcheted.
+A ratchet is when a note repeats itself several time in the same time interval that the original note has to play.
+        - `Ratchet Amount` (RATC): this will set the maximum number of ratchets that an arpeggiator step could have (each step will randomize the number of ratchet notes between 1 and max value).
+           - From values 0 to 4, no ratchet notes
+           - From 5 to 19, up to 2 ratchet notes
+           - From 20 to 34, up to 4 ratchet notes
+           - From 35 to 50, up to 8 ratchet notes
+        - `Ratchet Probability` (RPRO): this sets how likely a step is to be ratcheted
+           - Being 0 (0%), no ratchets at all
+           - And 50 (100%), all notes will evaluate to be ratcheted.

 ### 4.4 - Instrument Clip View - Synth/MIDI/CV Clip Features

 #### 4.4.1 - Keyboard View